 Oracle basics

-1. What is an oracle?
+What is a blockchain oracle?

 The name is derived from people in the ancient world who delivered messages and knowledge from the gods to the mortals.

-2. What is a smart contract?
+What is a smart contract?

 Smart contracts are software programs that execute conditional logic on next-generation blockchains like Cardano (e.g. when event X happens, trigger action Y).
 Because their source code is immutably stored and run on decentralized blockchain networks, they constrain the range of permissible user actions and their effects.